 Filing fees vary by state.
 Some states charge higher fees than others, but most require some kind of administrative fee for filing a civil case.

-Those fees can range from $50 to $400 or more depending on the type of case, what court you’re in and how long your case will take to resolve.
+The cost to sue someone can range from $50 to $400 or more depending on the type of case, what court you’re in and how long your case will take to resolve.
 In Pennsylvania, for example, the filing fee for suing someone in small claims court is around $100, while the fee is closer to $150 in California.

 You’ll probably also want an attorney.
 If your lawsuit involves large sums of money or complex legal issues, having an attorney on your side will likely be very beneficial (and can be required by some courts).